americanexpress/amex-jest-preset/README.md

 - [coverageThreshold](http://facebook.github.io/jest/docs/en/configuration.html#coveragethreshold-object) tells Jest to return failure unless code coverage is 100% for branch, function, line, and statement.
 (Yes this does mean that your build will fail if you don't have 100% code coverage)

-- [modulePathIgnorePatterns](https://facebook.github.io/jest/docs/en/configuration.html#modulepathignorepatterns-array-string) tells Jest to not even consider `npm-cache` and `npm` directories for module loading.
-This prevents issues on CI server where `npm-cache` may be shared across build workspaces.

 - [testEnvironment](https://jestjs.io/docs/en/configuration.html#testenvironment-string) tells Jest to use `node` as its test environment.
 This is done for performance reasons as the full `jsdom` environment is not needed for most tests and including it slows Jest startup time considerably.

 - [testResultsProcessor](http://facebook.github.io/jest/docs/en/configuration.html#testresultsprocessor-string) is used to output test results onto our HTML report creator.
 That way pretty HTML test results are created in `<rootDir>/test-results/`